-When you think ‘Budget city break’ I’m sure Copenhagen doesn’t feature high on places that comes to mind.
+When you think ‘Budget city break’ I’m pretty sure Copenhagen doesn’t comes to mind.
 Copenhagen is instead notoriously known for being an expensive city; it is actually the 4th most expensive city in Europe and the 7th highest cost of living in the world!
-But it’s still cheaper than Sweden or Norway so at least there’s that haha.
-However, it’s very possible to enjoy Copenhagen on a budget, so here are my tips for doing just that!
+It’s still cheaper than Sweden & Norway, so at least there’s that haha.
+However, it’s still very possible to enjoy Copenhagen on a budget, so here are my tips for doing just that!

 Getting accommodation in the city centre is the best way to cut spending because you can walk everywhere.
 However, areas like Nørrebro tend to offer really cheap accommodation but are a short bus ride from the centre.
 So keep this in mind when picking where to stay.